 If you wish us to handle the legalisation of your Deed Poll, please request this in the comments box on your application form.
 Our fee is shown on our Services available and fees page.

 Q32: What is the difference between a Statutory Declaration and a Deed Poll?

 A: A Statutory Declaration is a similar document to a Deed Poll but because a Statutory Declaration is a much less known and less used method of changing a person's name, there are sometimes problems with its acceptability.
 We often issue Deed Polls to people who have been unable to get their Statutory Declaration accepted by everyone.
 Furthermore, a Statutory Declaration must be sworn before a Commissioner of Oaths or a Justice of the Peace.
 Therefore, not only can a Statutory Declaration work out more expensive than a Deed Poll prepared by us but you must make an appointment with a local firm of solicitors to swear the document.
 Our Deed Poll service is more conveniently conducted either entirely online, by post or over the telephone.

 Not found the answer you're looking for?

+If you have any unanswered questions about changing your name by Deed Poll, please e-mail us.
 Alternatively, you can call our Helpline (see top of page for our Helpline's phone numbers and hours).